Service-Learning Grants & Teaching Assistants

 How are SL-TAs trained?

-CUPS trains SL-TAs in service-learning pedagogy, project design, facilitating reflection, assessing reflection, cross-cultural competency, project management, and more.
-Each SL-TA chooses training sessions based on their specific TA responsibilities in the course.
+CUPS trains SL-TAs in service-learning pedagogy, project design, facilitating reflection, assessing reflection, cross-cultural competency, project management, and more as part of the required course.

 SL-TAs—in addition to their course responsibilities—also work with CUPS to document the course, share student work and encourage students to publicize, present or continue their SL work.